JoeAZT/Design-System/README.md

 - Color scheme propagates from parent containers.
 - Use `fontSize` to adjust the title size.
 - The lower and upper bounds are only shown if provided.
+- Custom colors override the scheme colors for this specific component.
+- If custom colors are not provided, the component uses the scheme colors.

 ---